Mean-field Variational Inference via Wasserstein Gradient Flow: Examples

-Figure~\ref{fig: W2_dist_GMM} summarizes some numerical results to compliment the theoretical predictions.
-In this experiment, we consider GMM with three classes centered at $m_1 = (d, 0)$, $m_2 = (0, \sqrt{3}d)$, and $m_3 = (-d, 0)$ with weights $w_1 = w_2 = 0.3$ and $w_3 = 0.4$.
-We choose the repulsive prior~\eqref{eqn: repulsive_prior} with $g_0 = 1$ and $\sigma^2=1$.
-We choose the step size $\tau = 10^{-4}d$, and constructing the initialization by applying the $K$-means clustering to obtain an initial estimates of $m$.
-We use 4000 particles in the simulation in order to estimate the numerical error $W_2^2(\wht q_\theta, q_\theta^{(k)})$.
+Figure~\ref{fig: GMM} summarizes some numerical results to complement the theoretical predictions.
+In this experiment, we consider GMM with three classes centered at $m_1 = (5, 0)$, $m_2 = (0, 5\sqrt{3})$, and $m_3 = (-5, 0)$ with weights $w_1 = w_2 = 0.27$ and $w_3 = 0.46$.
+We choose the repulsive prior~\eqref{eqn: repulsive_prior} with $g_0 = 1$ and $\sigma^2=10$.
+We let the sample size $n=200$.
+For the SDE approach under both noise settings ($\beta=2$ and $\beta=3$), we choose the largest step size while trying not to increase the statistical error significantly.
+We construct the initialization by applying the $K$-means clustering to obtain an initial estimates of $m$.
+We use 1000 particles in the simulation in order to estimate the optimization (numerical) error $W_2^2(\wht q_\theta, q_\theta^{(k)})$.
 Far less particles will be needed for conducting accurate inference on the model parameters.
-As indicated by Corollary~\ref{coro: GMM}, we define $d/\beta$ as the signal to noise ratio (SNR) that characterizes the algorithmic convergence, and vary it in the simulation by tuning $d$ and $\beta$.
-Since we are using the log-scale for the vertical axis, straight lines means our considered squared $W_2$ distance, either the numerical (optimization) error $W_2^2(\widehat{q}_\theta, q_\theta^{(k)})$ or the statistical error $W_2^2(\delta_{\theta^\ast}, q_\theta^{(k)})$, decays exponentially fast in the number of iterations, with the slope corresponding to the logarithm of the contraction rate.
-As we can see from Figure~\ref{fig: W2_dist_GMM}, the numerical error indicated by solid curves keeps decaying exponentially fast as predicted by our theory, and a higher SNR corresponds to a faster decay, i.e.~smaller contraction rate.
-In addition, SNR $d/\beta$ is indeed the driving force of the contraction rate as predicted by Corollary~\ref{coro: GMM} since different combinations of $(d,\beta)$ with the same ratio $d/\beta$ lead to nearly parallel curves.
-In comparison, the statistical error indicated by dotted curves has exponential decay at some initial period and then stabilizes, which indicating the dominance of statistical error over numerical error in the later period.
-Note that Figure~\ref{fig: W2_dist_GMM} suggests that the same SNR also encodes the statistical hardness of the problem: a higher SNR corresponds to a higher statistical error as the stabilized values of dotted curves in the plot.
-Figure~\ref{fig: MF-WGF vs mcmc, GMM} shows the contour plots of the true posterior distribution of cluster centers (solid curves) versus their MF approximation output by MF-WGF (dashed curves), which are pretty close to each other.
+As indicated by Corollary~\ref{coro: GMM}, we define $d/\beta$ as the signal to noise ratio (SNR) that characterizes the algorithmic convergence, and vary it in the simulation by tuning $\beta$.
+Since we are using the log-scale for the vertical axis, straight lines means our considered squared $W_2$ distance, either the optimization error $W_2^2(\widehat{q}_\theta, q_\theta^{(k)})$ or the statistical error $W_2^2(\delta_{\theta^\ast}, q_\theta^{(k)})$, decays exponentially fast in the number of iterations, with the slope corresponding to the logarithm of the contraction rate.